exalearn/colmena/docs/design.rst

 "Thinker": Active Learning Agent
 ++++++++++++++++++++++++++++++++

-The "Thinker" process is responsible for generating tasks to send to the Method server.
+The "Thinker" process is responsible for generating tasks to send to the task server.
 Colmena supports many different kinds of task generation methods each with different concurrency and optimization performance tradeoffs.
 For example, one could develop a batch optimization algorithm